What is Self-Employed Courier Insurance?

 Is Self Employed Insurance For HGVs, Vans and Cars Different?

 HGVs typically require a different type of insurance than vans or cars altogether, due to their larger size and greater risk of damage or accidents.
-HGV insurance policies may also have different requirements and exclusions compared to van or car insurance policies.
-For example, some HGV insurance policies may require the driver to hold a specific type of licence.
+Lorry insurance policies may also have different requirements and exclusions compared to van or car insurance policies.
+For example, some HGV policies may require the driver to hold a specific type of licence.